Kaneto Shindo: Screenwriter years

-At the surrender of Japan, Shindo exchanged his uniform for cigarettes and made his way back to the Shochiku film studio at Ōfuna.
-The studio was deserted, and Shindo spent his time in the script department reading the surviving scripts.
+At the surrender of Japan, Shindō exchanged his uniform for cigarettes and made his way back to the Shochiku film studio at Ōfuna.
+The studio was deserted, and Shindō spent his time in the script department reading the surviving scripts.

-In 1946, with a secure job as a scriptwriter at Shochiku, he married Miyo Shindo via an arranged marriage, and bought a house in Zushi, intending to start a family.
-At Shochiku, Shindo met director Kōzaburō Yoshimura.
-According to film historian Donald Richie, this started "one of the most successful film partnerships in the postwar industry, Shindo playing Dudley Nichols to Yoshimura's John Ford."
+In 1946, with a secure job as a scriptwriter at Shochiku, he married Miyo Shindō via an arranged marriage, and bought a house in Zushi, intending to start a family.
+At Shochiku, Shindō met director Kōzaburō Yoshimura.
+According to film historian Donald Richie, this started "one of the most successful film partnerships in the postwar industry, Shindō playing Dudley Nichols to Yoshimura's John Ford."
 The duo scored a critical hit with A Ball at the Anjo House in 1947.
-Shindo wrote scripts for almost all of the Shochiku directors except Yasujirō Ozu.
+Shindō wrote scripts for almost all of the Shochiku directors except Yasujirō Ozu.

-Shindo and Yoshimura were both unhappy at Shochiku, which viewed the two as having a "dark outlook" on life.
-In 1950 they both left to form an independent production company with actor Taiji Tonoyama, Kindai Eiga Kyokai, which went on to produce most of Shindo's films.
+Shindō and Yoshimura were both unhappy at Shochiku, which viewed the two as having a "dark outlook" on life.
+In 1950 they both left to form an independent production company with actor Taiji Tonoyama, Kindai Eiga Kyokai, which went on to produce most of Shindō's films.

 Early career as a film director

-In 1951, Shindo made his debut as a director with the autobiographical Story of a Beloved Wife, starring Nobuko Otowa in the role of his deceased common-law wife Takako Kuji.
-Otowa became Shindo's mistress (he was married to his second wife at the time), and would go on to play leading roles in almost all of his films during her life.
-After directing Avalanche in 1952, Shindo was invited by the Japan Teachers Union to make a film about the dropping of the atomic bomb on Hiroshima.
+In 1951, Shindō made his debut as a director with the autobiographical Story of a Beloved Wife, starring Nobuko Otowa in the role of his deceased common-law wife Takako Kuji.
+Otowa became Shindō's mistress (he was married to his second wife at the time), and would go on to play leading roles in almost all of his films during her life.
+After directing Avalanche in 1952, Shindō was invited by the Japan Teachers Union to make a film about the dropping of the atomic bomb on Hiroshima.
 Children of Hiroshima stars Nobuko Otowa as a young teacher who returns to Hiroshima to visit her family's grave and find surviving former students and colleagues.
 It premiered at the 1953 Cannes Film Festival, being the first Japanese film to deal with the subject of the atomic bomb, which had been forbidden under postwar American censorship.
 Children of Hiroshima met with acclaim, but also with criticism for its sentimentality and, according to the producing Japan Teachers Union, for not being political enough.

-After this international success, Shindo made Epitome in 1953.
+After this international success, Shindō made Epitome in 1953.
 Nobuko Otowa is Ginko, a poor girl who must become a geisha in order to support her family, and cannot marry the rich client whom she falls in love with because of his family honor.
-Film critic Tadao Sato said, Shindo had "inherited from his mentor Mizoguchi his central theme of worship of womanhood...Perhaps it would be more accurate to say that Shindo's view of women blossomed under his master's encouragement, but once in bloom revealed itself to be of a different hue...Shindo differs from Mizoguchi by idealizing the intimidating capacity of Japanese women for sustained work, and contrasting them with shamefully lazy men."
+Film critic Tadao Sato said, Shindō had "inherited from his mentor Mizoguchi his central theme of worship of womanhood...Perhaps it would be more accurate to say that Shindō's view of women blossomed under his master's encouragement, but once in bloom revealed itself to be of a different hue...Shindō differs from Mizoguchi by idealizing the intimidating capacity of Japanese women for sustained work, and contrasting them with shamefully lazy men."